Henry M. Goldfogle

-Henry Mayer Goldfogle (May 23, 1856 - June 1, 1929) was an American lawyer and politician who served seven terms as a United States representative from New York from 1901 to 1915.
+Henry Mayer Goldfogle (May 23, 1856 - June 1, 1929) was an American lawyer, jurist, and politician who served seven terms as a United States representative from New York from 1901 to 1915.

 Biography

 Born in New York City, he attended the public schools and Townsend College.
 He studied law, was admitted to the bar in 1877 and commenced practice in New York City.

+Early career

 He was a justice of the fifth district court in New York in 1887 and 1893 and was a judge of the municipal court of New York City from 1888 to 1900.

 He resumed the practice of law and was a delegate to the Democratic National Conventions in 1892 and 1896.

 Congress

 Goldfogle was elected as a Democrat to the Fifty-seventh and to the six succeeding Congresses, holding office from March 4, 1901, to March 3, 1915.
 While in the House he was chairman of the Committee on Elections No. 3 (Sixty-second and Sixty-third Congresses).
 He was an unsuccessful candidate for reelection to the Sixty-fourth and Sixty-fifth Congresses and was then elected to the Sixty-sixth Congress, holding office from March 4, 1919, to March 3, 1921.
 He was an unsuccessful candidate for reelection in 1920 to the Sixty-seventh Congress and resumed the practice of law.